-41.1 The UCLL Service is supplied to the Access Seeker for the purposes of a business as defined in the Consumer Guarantees Act 1993.
-The provisions of that Act do not apply to the UCLL Service supplied to the Access Seeker under the UCLL Terms.
+41.1 The UCLL and UCLF Co-location Service is supplied to the Access Seeker for the purposes of a business as defined in the Consumer Guarantees Act 1993.
+The provisions of that Act do not apply to the UCLL and UCLF Co-location Service supplied to the Access Seeker under the UCLL and UCLF Co-location Terms.